 Shortly after that Dr. Gonzalez came into the room with a portable ultrasound machine in order to (what I called) ‘deep-dive’ for a vein that would give blood up willingly, and NOT collapse during extraction.

-Then, Dr. Ko and Dr. Lawson both stepped into the room.
 Dr. Ko took it upon himself to distract me (Thank GOD!) by chatting with me regarding some test that you can now take online to help determine your vulnerability for contracting COVID-19.

 I KNOW I put their office appointments sooooo far behind schedule, and I HATE being a pain in the you-know-what, so that too was frustrating me.